storybookjs/ember/docs/addons/addons-api.md

 Extremely useful for addons that need to persist in some form of state.

-Storybook may unmount your addon component, and so keeping local state might not work well.
+Storybook may unmount your addon component, so keeping local state might not work well.

-Also, some addons consist of multiple parts, some parts being in a panel, some in the toolbar, etc.
+Also, some addons consist of multiple parts, some parts in a panel, some in the toolbar, etc.

-With this hook, addons can get access to the same portion of the state, persisted even if the components are unmounted.
+With this hook, addons can access the same portion of the state, persisted even if the components are unmounted.

 ### useParameter